 My daughter was 2 years old when my offence happened, so she was unaware of it all throughout the bail and trial period.
 My close family, mum, dad and two sisters were the only ones who knew about it.
 My sisters were with me then the offence took place and my mum and dad were both present when I was arrested at 5am from my mother’s house after I had stayed there for the night.
 Extended family including grandparents were unaware of the whole thing until my mum called them to say I was in prison and received a four year sentence.

-What were your first thoughts when you heard that word: “guilty”?
+What were your first thoughts when you, as Michaela Booth, heard that word: “guilty”?

 I have no recollection of any kind of logical thought process as the verdict was announced.
 I recall sitting up straight with butterflies in my stomach as I awaited to hear.
 I was breathing heavily and remember this as I was conscious of being loud so I was trying to control it as to not let anyone hear it.
 As I heard guilty, I know my body slumped and my head fell down into my hands, although I don’t think I had control of what my body was doing.